VeraKowalczuk/acept/docs/source/installation.rst

 Repository
 ----------

-To clone the repository from Github to a directory, run the following command:
+To clone the repository from GitHub to a directory, run the following command:

 .. code-block:: console